shunjizhan/instant-sealing-bug-reproduce/README.md

 # Instant-sealing Bug Reproduce
-This is a demo of how `--instant-sealing` local node is sometimes buggy with polkadot.js api.
+This is a demo of how `--instant-sealing` local node is sometimes buggy with `polkadot.js` api, that both `isFinalized` and `isInBlock` are not triggered after the tx is mined.

 ## Run
 ### run a local instant sealing mandala node